 - Balance the high-fee options with lower-cost options outside the plan.
 If your 401(k) plan is unusually high-cost, if available do the bulk of your retirement investing in accounts outside the 401(k) plan, such as an IRA or Roth IRA, if you are eligible to make contributions.
 Review the investment options in your 401(k) plan for the “diamonds in the rough” – such as certain institutional funds with very low expenses – that can be desirable to hold.
 Then complete your allocations using the open marketplace of your IRA or Roth IRA account.

 Don’t forget that there are sometimes very good reasons to leave your money in a 401(k) plan, even if the expenses are high.
 See the article Not So Fast!
-9 Special Considerations Before Rolling Over Your 401(k) for more information on why you wouldn’t want to make a move.The latest edition of A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
-If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+9 Special Considerations Before Rolling Over Your 401(k) for more information on why you wouldn’t want to make a move.Click the link to pick up a copy of An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.